Add Backs and Selling a Business

 What are add-backs when selling a business?
 Do they apply when buying a business?

 Small businesses are a critical part of the economic landscape.
-All the businesses on the Dow 30 started as small businesses, reached a critical mass that then led them to become a public company and grow to where they are today.
+All the businesses on the Dow 30 started as small businesses and reached a critical mass that then led them to become public companies and grow to where they are today.
 Depending on whose statistics you use, small businesses make up 98% of all businesses in the US economy.

 One of the benefits of being the owner of a privately held small business is that you get to take tax deductions that wage and salary earners are unable to claim.
 This is all part of the risk and reward scenario that comes from owning and operating a small business.